 When someone has type 2 diabetes, the cells generally lose their insulin sensitivity, which means they stop taking the glucose they need for energy and the glucose hangs out in the blood instead, accumulating and resulting in higher blood sugar levels.

 The best way to find out if your blood glucose levels are within a healthy range is to have your doctor order fasting blood work.
 For fasting blood work, you would stop eating and drinking (besides water) the night before, and then have your blood drawn before your breakfast in the morning.

 Blood sugar spikes can be normal, especially if you eat or drink something high in sugar or carbs, but your fasting blood sugar levels should be below 100 mg/dL.

-Your blood sugar levels should not be too high or too low, though, on average.
-If your blood has too little sugar, you may feel dizzy, sweaty, hungry, weak, or may get heart palpitations.
-If you have high blood sugar, you may feel extreme thirst, frequent urination, tiredness, listlessness, nausea, and dizziness.
+Your blood sugar levels should not be too high or too low, on average.
+If your blood has too little sugar, you may feel dizzy, sweaty, hungry, or weak, and you may get heart palpitations.
+If you have high blood sugar, you may experience extreme thirst, frequent urination, tiredness, listlessness, nausea, and dizziness.